mariapilarruizcolas/mariapilarruizcolas/README.md

 Hi!
 I'm Maria Pilar 👋

-I'm in training in the Wild Code School in Paris for become Junior Web Developper.
+I just finished my training course in the Wild Code School in Paris for become Junior Web Developper.

 - 🔭 Working on multiple frontend and backend project using React and Nodejs
 - 🌱 Looking for traineeship for finish my training courses.